tuananh/hyper-mcp/README.md

 $ hyper-mcp
 ```

-- By default, it will use `stdio/` transport.
+- By default, it will use `stdio` transport.
 If you want to use SSE, use flag `--transport sse`.
 - If you want to debug, use `RUST_LOG=info`.
 - If you're loading unsigned OCI plugin, you need to set `insecure_skip_signature` to `false` in your config file.